 Matthew E. Kahn is a Professor at the UCLA Institute of the Environment, the Department of Economics, the Department of Public Policy, the Anderson School of Management and the UCLA Law School.
-During the 2015-2016 academic year, he will serve as a Visiting Professor of Economics at USC.
+During the 2015-2016 academic year, he is a Visiting Professor of Economics at USC.
 He is a research associate at the National Bureau of Economic Research and a research fellow at IZA.
 He also serves as a Non-Resident Scholar at the NYU Stern School of Business at the Urbanization Project and as a Non-Resident Scholar at the University of Pennsylvania Institute for Urban Research.
 Before joining the UCLA faculty in January 2007, he taught at Columbia and the Fletcher School at Tufts University.
 He has served as a Visiting Professor at Harvard and Stanford and as the Low Tuck Kwong Distinguished Visiting Professor at the National University of Singapore.
 He holds a Ph.D. in Economics from the University of Chicago.
 He is the author of Green Cities: Urban Growth and the Environment (Brookings Institution Press 2006) and the co-author of Heroes and Cowards: The Social Face of War (Princeton University Press 2009).
 In September 2010, Basic Books published his book titled Climatopolis .
 In July 2013, he published his book titled: Fundamentals of Environmental and Urban Economics.
 His research focuses on environmental and urban economics.

 firstname.lastname@example.org or email@example.com

 My current Vita with web links to almost all of my publications.

 On October 24th 2012, I started my own "environmental and urban economics university" called "Kahn University" on YouTube.
 These short videos are posted here.